 Getting stakeholder buy-in on the outcome and benefit of completing the project is more important than stakeholder acceptance of the scope, schedule, and budget.
 If decision-makers believe in what the project will achieve, they will be more likely to accept changes to the scope and tolerances if you can show that it will lead to a better outcome.
 If all you’ve sold is a budget and a delivery date, you’re doomed to failure.

 Continually manage expectations as the project goes on

 Manage the stakeholders’ expectations within given limits.
-That would encompass all the necessary requirements such as deliverables, scope, etc.
+That would encompass all the requirements such as deliverables, scope, etc.

 Don’t Be Afraid of Failure, Learn From It

 Fail fast, recover faster

 Failure is an option.
 Fail fast so you can recover quickly and learn.